 Becki leads educational projects and workshops for festivals and specialist courses, ranging from beginners fiddle sessions, to mixed-instrument folk ensembles.
 She leads the prestigious English Fiddle Weekend at Halsway (together with Nick Wyke), and runs RootNotes, a community music company that provides participatory music workshops for people of all ages in North Devon, including a weekly folk ensemble (featured on BBC Spotlight!) and regular music sessions for young people and families.

 Becki is well known for her celebrated musical partnership with Nick Wyke; two of the UK’s finest fiddle-players, together they give a playful and innovative take on English traditional music and song.
 They first collaborated as a fiddle duo on a busking trip around Spain and Portugal, and in the years since have worked with some of the leading lights of the English folk scene, always pushing the boundaries and developing new and inventive music.
 The duo’s compositions and interpretations of traditional songs are influenced by a wide range of musical cultures: “We are inspired by the people we meet and the places we’ve been.
 We like the idea of a global approach to the English tradition.”

-Bagpipes and Renaissance woodwind, voice.
+Bagpipes, woodwind, voice and a bit of brass.
 Jude Rees is a professional oboist and woodwind specialist with extensive experience in classical, folk, contemporary and early music.
-As freelance multi-instrumentalist and sought-after session musician, Jude has worked with some luminaries of the folk world and has guested on numerous albums and live tours.
-She currently plays with PIVA, Archaedium, BBC Radio2 Folk Award nominated Pilgrims’ Way and has played for theatre and television including the BBC and the Royal Shakespeare Company.
-Jude also co-runs a lively early music group for children in Warwickshire.
+As freelance multi-instrumentalist and sought-after session musician, Jude has worked with luminaries of the folk world and has guested on numerous albums and live tours.
+She currently plays with PIVA, Archaedium, BBC Radio2 Folk Award nominated Pilgrims’ Way and for theatre and television including the BBC and the Royal Shakespeare Company.
+Jude is a regular tutor and co-runs a lively early music group for children in Warwickshire.